iw-tom/policies/ISO-27001/disciplinary/readme.md

 1. Stage 1 – Formal Verbal Warning

     If the complaint or offence is minor, you’ll be given a formal verbal warning.
-We’ll explain what the offence or complaint is and what we’re likely to do to if it happens again.
+We’ll explain what the offence or complaint is and what we’re likely to do if it happens again.
 If necessary, we’ll also explain how you need to improve and by when.
 We keep a copy of the warning on your file and it’s live for 6 months.
 After that, if everything is ok, we’ll disregard it.

 1. Stage 2 - First Written Warning